shashiniyer/Once-a-DS-N00b/03 Classification - Telecom Churn Prediction and Factor Analysis/project-description.md

-In this project, a telecom services providers wants to predict which of its customers are likely to churn and also understand what factors influence churn, so as to take preventive action.
-The service provider has data covering the customer behaviour over a four month period.
+- In this project, a telecom services providers wants to predict which of its customers are likely to churn and also understand what factors influence churn, so as to take preventive action.
+The service provider has data covering the behaviour of newly acquired customers over a four month period
+- A particularly important consideration: the dataset in this project consists of 99,999 observations of 226 variables

-My code (available in the Jupyter notebook shared) reduces the original dataset into a subset of principle components, takes care of class imbalance (via under-sampling), and runs a variety of different classification algorithms on the transformed dataset (Logistic Regression, Random Forest, XGBoost and Support Vector Machines - Linear, RBF, Polynomial).
-A separate logistic regression model allows for an explainable factor analysis.
+- For classification, I reduce the original dataset into a subset of principle components (PCA), take care of class imbalance (via under-sampling), and run a variety of different classification algorithms on the transformed dataset:

-This project was an assignment in the IIIT Bangalore / Upgrad Post Graduate Certificate programme in Machine and Deep Learning: https://www.upgrad.com/machine-learning-deep-learning-pgc-iiitb/
+    - Logistic Regression,
+    - Random Forest,
+    - Extreme Gradient Boosting (XGBoost),
+    - Linear and Non-Linear Support Vector Machines
+- For factor analysis, I develop a separate logistic regression model using pre-transformed, human-readable data to enable explainability
+- Apart from the Jupyter notebook that covers the above-mentioned tasks, files included in this folder are:
+    - The data file (telecom_churn_data.csv), and
+    - A data dictionary file (Data+Dictionary-+Telecom+Churn+Case+Study.xlsx)